sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

    *contnode* as a child.
-   If the handler can not resolve the cross-reference, it can either return ``None`` to let other handlers try, or raise :class:`~sphinx.errors.NoUri` to prevent other handlers in trying and suppress a warning about this cross-reference being unresolved.
+   If the handler can not resolve the cross-reference, it can either return ``None`` to let other handlers try, or raise :class:`~sphinx.errors.NoUri` to prevent other handlers from trying and suppress a warning about this cross-reference being unresolved.

    .. versionadded:: 0.5